About this day

 Professor Emma Smith is Lecturer in English at the University of Oxford, Professor of Shakespeare Studies and Fellow of Hertford College.
 Her research focuses on Shakespeare and early modern drama.

-This lecture addresses how students should read questions, extract the guidance given in them and how best to address the assessment objectives.
+This session addresses how students should read questions, extract the guidance given in them and how best to address the assessment objectives.
 There are no ‘right’ answers in English Literature but there are ‘right’ ways to address tasks and to support ideas.